Security Disclosure Policy

 No Bug Bounty Program

-This practice does not operate a public bug bounty program and does not provide monetary rewards for unsolicited vulnerability reports.
+This site does not operate a public bug bounty program and does not provide monetary rewards for unsolicited vulnerability reports.

 Reporting a Security Concern

-If you wish to report a security concern related to work performed under this inspection practice, please contact:
+If you need to report a security concern related to this website, contact:

 Please include sufficient technical detail to allow independent reproduction and validation of the issue.
 Reports should describe: